-If you want to take it a step further and really dig into your spending habits, download ACCC’s daily expense tracker.
+If you want to take it a step further and really dig into your spending habits, you can record your daily expenses as well.
 This will help you account for every dollar you spend on a daily basis, and will ultimately paint a clear picture of your spending habits and how you can save money.

-Use these worksheets to audit your budget, and you will most likely find areas where you can spend less, save more, and put more money towards bills, debts, or paying off credit card debt.
+Take these steps to audit your budget, and you will most likely find areas where you can spend less, save more, and put more money towards bills, debts, or paying off credit card debt.

 If you’re struggling to pay off debt, ACCC can help.
 Schedule a free credit counseling session with us today.